Preschool or School based Key Worker

 How does it work?

 For one hour a week during term time the Key Worker works in the preschool or school, alongside staff, to embed the child’s goals into everyday routines.
 The Key Worker can also organise training for the preschool or school staff.

 How do I enrol?

 If you are concerned about your child’s development, it’s a good idea to talk with your Preschool or Childcare staff.
-A Referral Intake form can be completed by you and the Centre staff.
-Priority will be given to children who are not accessing any other intervention service.
+You and/or the Centre staff can contact Noah’s for more information.